Home / Problems / Strategy and Execution Are Disconnected

 The intervention does not rewrite the strategy.
 It does not rebuild the execution backlog.
 It builds the missing layer between them.
 The team takes the document and operates against it.
 The next quarterly review can compare execution-to-strategy directly because the translation exists.

-Scope a SF-3 engagement →
+Scope a strategic intervention →

 FAQ